indiana-university/easy-lang-markup-tinymce-plugin/README.md

 - Apply language attributes to selected text
 - Quick access to commonly used languages and languages available are user configurable
 - Automatically scans existing documents for languages used within it
-- Visual highlighting of language-marked sections
+- Provides visual highlighting of language-marked sections for easy verification
-- Keyboard shortcuts for frequent language selections
+- Keyboard shortcuts for applying language markup
 - Remove language markup from selections or entire document
-- Validation of language codes
-- Help documentation for proper language attribute usage

 ## Demo